How Coal Dust Combustion Damages Your Green Sand System — And What to Do About It

 The Chain Reaction: What Coal Dust Combustion Actually Does

 When molten metal at 1,400°C enters a green sand mould, the coal dust in the facing sand ignites almost immediately.
 The volatile matter in coal dust — typically 25–40% at 400°C — combusts in an exothermic reaction.
-This is the intended effect: the combustion products form a reducing atmosphere and a lustrous carbon layer that prevents metal-sand fusion.
+The industry has long treated this combustion as the recipe's working mechanism.
+The physics tells a different story: the combustion is the start of the chain reaction that degrades your sand system.

 But the energy released by this combustion doesn't stay at the mould-metal interface.
 It radiates outward into the backing sand.
 Here's what happens next: